Joy Jun 24, 2017

 Setoka Tachibana (Tao Tsuchiya) is a female high school student.
 She has confessed her feelings to other boys 12 times, but has been rebuffed each time.
 Her older brother Haruka Tachibana (Ryota Katayose) cares for his younger sister deeply, but he holds a secret from Setoka.
 The secret is that they are not blood related.
 One day, Setoka’s first love Takane Serikawa (Yudai Chiba) appears after many years and approaches her.

-The movie is slated to premier in Japan in Summer 2017.
+The movie is slated to premier in Japan on June 30th, 2017.

 Manga by Ryoko Fukuyama.
-English Translation: Unmasked Noise
+English Translation: Anonymous Noise

 A girl who loves to sing, Nino Arisugawa experiences her first heart wrenching goodbye when her beloved childhood friend, Momo, moves away.
 And after Nino befriends Yuzu, a music composer, she experiences another sad parting!
 With music as their common ground and only outlet, how will unrequited love play out?
 Since both boys promised Nino that they will find her one day through her singing, she holds on to that hope and continues to reach out with her voice.
 Now in high school, Nino serendipitously reunites with Yuzu, but she yearns to see Momo again…